goravk95/311-service-requests/README.md

 # NYC 311 Service Requests: DOHMH Ticket Forecasting

 ## Background
+The problem this repo aims to solve is: how can we help Agency X allocate its resources?
+- How should the FDNY allocate firefighters?
+- How should the NYPD allocate policemen?

-This repository aims to provide tools to the NYC Department of Health and Mental Hygiene (DOHMH) that aid them in:
+This repository aims to provide tools to the **NYC Department of Health and Mental Hygiene (DOHMH)** that aid them in:
 - Identifying problematic areas of NYC where they frequently receive tickets
 - Forecasting future (1-week ahead) ticket flow
 - Comparing predicted patterns with historical data

 DOHMH was selected for several reasons:

-- **Interesting problem domain:** The DOHMH dataset contains compelling issues such as rodent complaints and food safety inspections
+- **Interesting problem domain:** The DOHMH dataset contains compelling issues such as rodent complaints and food safety inspections.
-- **Manageable data size:** With approximately 1M records, it's large enough to be meaningful but digestible enough to work with efficiently without requiring big data infrastructure
+- **Manageable data size:** With approximately 1M records, it's large enough to be meaningful but digestible enough to work with efficiently without requiring big data infrastructure.

 ## Technical Problem Statement

-**Core question:** How many tickets will be opened by next week?
+**Core question:** How many tickets will be opened in the next week?

 ## Technical Deliverables

-1. **Predictive Models** - Machine learning models to forecast ticket volume and characteristics
+1. **Predictive Models** - Machine learning models to forecast ticket volume
 2. **Interactive Dashboard** - Visualization tool to explore predictions and run historical scenario analyses

 ## Getting Started